What is academic misconduct?

 I’m not happy with the outcome; can I get an independent review of my case?

 When all internal procedures are complete, if you are dissatisfied with final outcome; you can request an independent review of your case by the Office of the Independent Adjudicator for Higher Education (OIA).
-You must submit this request within one year of getting the final outcome letter from the College.
+You must submit this request within one year of getting the final outcome letter from the University.

 The Office of the Independent Adjudicator for Higher Education (OIA) is an independent body set up to review student complaints.
 It is free to students and deals with individual complaints against Higher Education Institutions in England and Wales.